skrub-data/skrub/README.rst

 the best thing to do is to *spread the word*!

-If you encounter an issue while using dirty_cat, please `open an issue <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`_ or `submit a pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.
+If you encounter an issue while using dirty_cat, please `open an issue <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`_ and/or `submit a pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.
 Don't hesitate, you're helping to make this project better for everyone!